kuntal131204/portfolio/README.md

 ## Credits & Attribution

-This project was created and designed by David Heckhoff.
+This project was created and designed by Kuntal Ghosh.

 If you use this project or substantial parts of its source code as a base for your own portfolio or work, attribution must be preserved.